CBD for Dogs Overview

 CBD, short for cannabidiol, is a compound found in cannabis and hemp.
 Unlike THC, CBD is non-psychoactive and won’t cause intoxication.
 The lack of intoxication has led the World Health Organization to state, “In humans, CBD exhibits no effects indicative of any abuse or dependence potential….”

-Most CBD products are also derived from federally legal hemp and not from marijuana; the big difference being that hemp plants by definition produce very little THC.
+Most CBD products are also derived from federally legal hemp and not from marijuana; the big difference is that hemp plants by definition produce minimal THC.